Slot canyon: Europe

-Drowning danger
+Hazards

+Slot canyons can have hazards such as falling rocks, unsteady terrain, narrow slots, slippery surfaces, blockages, steep descents and ascents, potholes, whirlpools (siphons), cold water, duckunders, long swims, fast flowing water, and flash floods.
+The consequences of falling victim to these hazards can be exacerbated by difficulties or dangers for rescue teams accessing canyons or canyon regions.

-Local as well as distant storms can cause dangerous flash flooding in slot canyons, and hikers should not enter them if there is any sign of rain in the surrounding area.
+Notable incidents have occurred in slot canyons due to hazardous water conditions, particularly dangerous flash flooding caused by local as well as distant storms.
+Hikers should not enter slot canyons if there is any sign of rain in the surrounding area.
 In many slot canyons, it can be miles before a safe exit or rescue is possible.

-Australia's Blue Mountains in particular have claimed the lives of several often due to flash flooding.
+Fatalities have occurred in Australia's Blue Mountains due to flash flooding or hazardous water conditions.
+Drowning deaths have been recorded in Claustral Canyon, Bowen Creek North Canyon, Empress Canyon, Arethusa Canyon and Wollangambe Canyon.
+On the 31st of January 1982, three people died in Claustral Canyon due to a flash flood.

 On August 12, 1997, eleven tourists, seven from France, one from the United Kingdom, one from Sweden and two from the United States, were killed in Lower Antelope Canyon by a flash flood.
 Very little rain fell at the site that day, but an earlier thunderstorm had dumped a large amount of water into the canyon basin, seven miles upstream.
 The lone survivor of the flood was tour guide Francisco "Poncho" Quintana, who had prior swift-water training.
 At the time, the ladder system consisted of amateur-built wood ladders that were swept away by the flash flood.
 Today, ladder systems have been bolted in place, and deployable cargo nets are installed at the top of the canyon.
 A NOAA Weather Radio from the National Weather Service and an alarm horn are stationed at the fee booth.

 On July 15, 2021, a Michigan woman died in a flash flood that swept through a slot canyon in Grand Canyon National Park.
 She was a customer with a commercial rafting group that camped overnight about a quarter of a mile from a slot canyon.
 Five other people with serious injuries were airlifted from the canyon as a result of the same flash flood.